ghostwan/PodTube/README.md

 For example : https://www.youtube.com/user/CNN

 Or you can directly from your phone share a video or a playlist to either download it or add the feed in your library.

+WARNING: PUTTING PODTUBE OR ANY FORK OF IT INTO GOOGLE PLAYSTORE VIOLATES THEIR TERMS OF CONDITIONS.

 ## What's new in